OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/deploying-web-jobs.md

 ## Packaged Independently

-If you are packaging and deploying your Web Job independently to the containing Web App (and possibly other Web Jobs and sub-applications), then it is important you set the Physical Path field to the appropriate location.
-For example:
+If you are packaging and deploying your Web Job independently to the containing Web App (and possibly other Web Jobs and sub-applications), then it is important you set the Physical Path field to the appropriate location. Â For example:

 ```
 App_Data\Jobs\Triggered\WebJob1